upupming/tailwindcss-themeable/README.md

 # tailwindcss-themeable

-Multiple themes support for tailwindcss and windicss.
-Developing with one theme and it will work with multiple themes, all you need is just to define your default (for shade `500`) color values for your theme.
+Adds multiple themes support for Tailwind CSS and Windi CSS.

+You can just develop your app with one theme and it will work with multiple themes palette colors, all you need is just to specify your default (for shade `500`) color values for your theme pallette.
 We will generate all shades from `50` to `900` for you, following the built-in shade name convention of the [default color values](https://tailwindcss.com/docs/customizing-colors).

 |Dracula (default theme)|Material|
 |-------|--------|